-It’s the 17th of October, 1860 and Old Tom Morris has invited his contemporaries, golf professionals from the east of the country, to take take part in an ‘Open’ tournament event.
-Only eight show and play three rounds in the course of one day on Prestwick’s 12-hole course!
-It’s a start!
+On the 17th of October 1860, Old Tom Morris invited a group of contemporaries; golf professionals from the east of the country to participate in an ‘Open’ tournament event.
+Eight showed up to play three consecutive rounds (in a day) on Prestwick’s 12-hole course!
+It was a start!

-Today Southwest Scotland carries on the tradition and boasts no less than three Open Championship venues along with a host of superb supporting courses to say nothing of the castles and cultural encounters that we have assembled for your enjoyment and enlightenment.
+Today, Southwest Scotland boasts no less than three Open Championship venues along with a host of superb supporting courses - to say nothing of the castles and cultural encounters that we have carefully curated for our Southwest Scotland tour.

 THE TOWN OF TROON